bandada-infra/bandada/apps/docs/docs/tutorials/api-sdk/credential-group.md

 ### Add members using an invite code

-You can invite users to join a manual group by invite code by using the API SDK.
+Using the API SDK, you can invite users to join a manual group by sharing an invite code.

 #### Create invite